AGI-LTI/rag-competition/pages/submission-guidelines.md

 Submit a **compressed folder** containing:
 - The generated video files
-- A `.jsonl` file mapping queries to filenames
+- A `.jsonl` file mapping queries to the generated video file

-Each line in the `.jsonl` should be a JSON entry with the following keys:
+Each line in the `.jsonl` should be a JSON entry that minimally contains the following keys:

 ```json
 {